botpress/botpress/docs/getting_started/components.md

 layout: guide
 ---

 Botpress can seem intimidating at first, but it is in fact very simple once you understand how it works and why.
 Let’s dissect all the major components of a Botpress bot.

+🌟 **Tip:** You may skip this section if you are already familiar with bot building.

 ## Modules <a class="toc" id="modules" href="#modules"></a>